Honor With Impact

 Dinner with the Dean and Faculty are currently slated for once per semester where you can create closer bonds with those who teach your classes and conduct research.
-Each semester the Viterbi School hosts speakers from around academia and industry.
-Fellows will have the most opportunities to meet and learn from these innovative leaders in their respective fields.
+Each semester the Viterbi School hosts speakers from around academia and industry, where Fellows will meet and learn from these innovative leaders in their respective fields.